desperadossy/PcBD/README.md

 You can also generate your own customized dataset using ShapeNet as source:

-1. Download the archive ShapeNetCore.v1.zip from Hugging Face: https://huggingface.co/datasets/ShapeNet/ShapeNetCore-archive/tree/main
+1. Download the archive ShapeNetCore.v1.zip from Hugging Face:
+  https://huggingface.co/datasets/ShapeNet/ShapeNetCore-archive/tree/main

 2. Unzip the dataset into the following path:
  ./data/ShapeNetCore.v1/

-3. Then, refer to the instructions in DATASET.md to convert ShapeNet models into PcBD-compatible point cloud format and label structure.
+3. Then, refer to the instructions in DATASET.md to convert the ShapeNet model to various point cloud data and true labels provided by the Bound57 model.
- This allows you to flexibly construct datasets tailored to your application scenarios, including boundary and outlier labels for any ShapeNet category.
+ In this way, you can flexibly build a dataset suitable for your application scenario, including point cloud reconstruction, outlier filtering, denoising, point cloud upsampling, and boundary extraction.